Carlo Ambrogio Lonati: Life

 The Teatro Tordinona, the first public theater for opera performances in Rome, opened in 1671 with music by Bernardo Pasquini.
-In 1673 he sang in Pasquini's L'Amor per vendetta.
+In 1673, he sang in Pasquini's L'Amor per vendetta.
 Lonati played the comic character Vafrindo, singing and playing the violin on stage.
 The dual roles as a singer of funny songs and virtuoso performer on stage is considered his specialty.
 He was appointed as a violin player at the Oratory of Santissimo Crocifisso.
 Due to the closure of the Tordinona theatre from the Holy Year 1675, it is suggested that Lonati left Rome and participated in two Venetian works of Giovanni Legrenzi.

 Lonati also worked in Genoa, from autumn 1677 to carnival of 1678, as the impresario of the Falconi theater.
 In Genoa, Lonati was joined by Stradella.
 After the stabbing of Stradella, Lonati left the city.
 (This period could be in the Royal Chapel of Madrid.)

-In 1684 Lonati appears as a virtuoso in the service of Ferdinando Carlo Gonzaga, Duke of Mantua.
+In 1684, Lonati appears as a virtuoso in the service of Ferdinando Carlo Gonzaga, Duke of Mantua.
 Lonati composed his only oratorio for the court at Modena.
 During the 1680s he worked at the Mantuan court, then spent his last years in Milan where five of his ten known operas were performed.

 Lonati was present in London during the reign of James II of England, in the company of the famous singer Giovanni Francesco Grossi, who would serve the Queen of England, Maria Beatrice d'Este.
 The stay in London is placed between the end of 1686 and 1688.

-In 1691 the name of Lonati is still in the list of musicians employed at the court of Mantua.
+In 1691, the name of Lonati was still in the list of musicians employed at the court of Mantua.
 At that time, Lonati is increasingly present in the musical life in Milan.

 Despite the lack of proof, the violinist Francesco Geminiani continues to be regarded as a student of Lonati.

 It is not known if Lonati visited the court of Emperor Leopold I, to whom he dedicated his last work, a set of twelve sonatas for violin and basso continuo.
 The 12 sonatas are considered his best composition due to their technical difficulties and expressive range.